-The CLRIC formed as the Canonsburg Lake Restoration and Improvement Association, and application for our own non-profit 501-c-3 began.
+The CLRIA formed as the Canonsburg Lake Restoration and Improvement Association, non-profit 501(c)3.

 We are continuing our efforts to raise awareness and funding to dredge portions of the lake to improve aquatic habitat and increase recreational opportunities for the public.